 Invoices

-This is what makes invoices powerful: you control the commercial terms, Gwop handles settlement.
+This is what makes agent checkout powerful: you control the commercial terms, Gwop handles settlement.
 Instead of per-request micropayments tied to a single endpoint, you create an explicit commercial moment — a credit pack, a subscription, a dataset, whatever your product needs — and let the agent buy it over x402.

 How it works